Homes For Sale

 All for One and One for All: Protecting The Dragon Tradition

 While a tiny portion of Southlake sits in Denton county, the majority is in Tarrant County.
 The Denton County portions of the city are in the Northwest Independent School District.
 Far west Southlake does include about two dozen small neighborhoods with homes in the Keller Independent School District.
 The majority of Southlake is located in the Carroll School District, one of the highest rated districts in the state.

 At just 21 square miles and educating around 8000 students, the Carroll School District may be small by Metroplex standards.
 But the district has proven year after year its large stature among schools across Texas and throughout the nation is well deserved.
 A big part of that success is the "all for one, one for all" mentality reinforced throughout the district.
 The Dragon sense of legacy sets the tone for everyone who lives in the district.

 Strong Employment Outlook - Southlake's Future Strength

 Southlake's location off highway 114 is indeed a factor for the city's appeal to higher end home buyers.
 It's a quick 15 minute drive to DFW Airport and freeway access means commuters have a relatively easy drive most anywhere in the Metroplex.
 Access to the Las Colinas, North Dallas, and the Legacy areas via highway 121 make the town an attractive choice for professionals.

 Additionally, strong employment opportunities are available just northwest of Southlake along Highway 114 in the Alliance "Golden Corridor" as major corporations announce relocation to the nearby southern Denton County area.

 The influx of large business hubs like TD Ameritrade and Charles Schwab go a long way toward solidifying the city as a desirable location for people looking to relocate.
-The future, both near and long term, continues to looks great for Southlake property buyers.
+The future, both near and long term, continues to look great for Southlake property buyers.